ai-driven-dev/ai-driven-dev-community/resources/prompts/refactoring.md

 * List of every affected files or folders.
   * ...
 * Explanation of the issue.
-* Recommendations to solve the issue, provide tools or methods if necessary.
+* Short explanation of recommendations to solve the issue, provide tools or methods if necessary.
   * ...
 * Example of how the issue can be fixed.
 """

-Final steps at the end of the audit, ask the user to:
+Final steps at the end of the audit, ask the user to type:
-- point out more specific areas to check.
-- things that they want to keep as is.
+1) Continue audit and ask user to specify more rules of your own.
+2) Re-audit the project dismissing correct points.
-- reupload new fixed project structure to re-audit.
+3) Reupload new project structure and Re-audit.
-- ask if they want to repeat the audit from step 2. with this time, the newly generated code, until you get a "no" or you reach a maximum of 3 iterations, or you are satisfied with the result.
-- ask if they want to continue the audit with the actual project structure.
+4) Continue audit, AI will try to find new issues.
 ````

 ## 📐 Design patterns